shamesung/Asus-Q501LA-Hackintosh/README.md

 - SSDT 6 is Sleep/_WAK related.

 **What to do if you found an issue or bug?**
-- Login your github account and go to my project and report an issue.
+- Login your github account and go [here](https://github.com/RanbirAulakh/Asus-Q501LA-Hackintosh/issues) and report an issue.
 Then I will look over your issue.